Mission Union School

 These and more opportunities are a direct result of the collaborative relationship that exists between all stakeholders.
 It is this close bond between, parents, community members, students and staff that has created the culture of success which exists in our district.

 More recently, we have completed a new parking lot adjacent to our school for the safety of our students and parents as students are picked up and dropped off.
-During this past year, we have also completed construction of the new "Bridge to Learning" which connects the parking lot to the campus, and we are currently working on getting a new ground water well designed and installed for future use.
+During this past year, we have also completed construction of the new "Bridge to Learning" which connects the parking lot to the campus, and we are currently working on getting a new ground water well designed and installed for future use, projected to be completed by 2026.

 We are excited for the 2022-23 school year and the new memories we will make together as we continue to progress!